yuno-payments/yuno-docs/reference/Reports/manage-reports/reports-fields-copy.md

 next:
   description: ''
 ---
 In this section, you can find all report types and related fields available when generating your reports.
-Take into account the description of the fields, where you can find the origin of the data and its availability.
+Consider the description of the fields, which outlines the origin of the data and its availability.

 Yuno provides several report types: